 I first made this wonderfully soothing soup after one of those weeks.
 DH was away for work.
-Kipper’s bedroom door fell off its hinges, and my car broke twice in two days – first the battery, then the clutch.
-Definitely time for COMFORT FOOD.
+Kipper’s bedroom door fell off its hinges.
+And my car broke twice in two days – first the battery, then the clutch.
+Definitely time for comfort food.

 Made from roasted green wheat grains, it cooks up like rice but has a slightly smokey, nutty flavour.
-It’s lovely in a tabbouleh style salad, and it made this soup hearty and filling, with a wonderful rich flavour.
+It’s lovely in a tabbouleh style salad, and it made this easy mushroom soup hearty and filling, with a wonderful rich flavour.
 Just the kind of thing you’ll want to wrap yourself around while you shiver in the Sukkah, for instance…

 I encouraged her to try it, figuring I could always make her a cheese sandwich if necessary.
 She had a taste.
 And another.
 “This is delicious Mummy!
 I’ve always loved mushrooms!”